casper-ecosystem/rustSDK/README.md

 You can look at a basic example of factory usage in the [Angular example app](examples/frontend/angular/libs/util/services/wasm/src/lib/wasm.factory.ts).

-Add the sdk wasm file to assets of your project with path parameter being ` wasm_asset_path:'assets/casper_rust_wasm_sdk_bg.wasm'`, Angular will then copy the file from `pkg` in `assets` on build making it available for the fetch wasm factory.
+Add the SDK Wasm file to the assets of your project with the path parameter being ` wasm_asset_path:'assets/casper_rust_wasm_sdk_bg.wasm'`, Angular will then copy the file from `pkg` in `assets` on build making it available for the fetch Wasm factory.

 > project.json